-This would be one in the same.
+This would be one and the same.
 The COVID-19 pandemic hit right as we were about to do a slow rollout of theEMPLOYEEapp.
-We had a great multi-tiered plan to release the app to our team-members, providers, and the senior management team; however, those plans quickly went out the window and we had to move at a rapid pace to roll out the app to everyone right away to get the constantly changing information at a time when everyone was needing accurate information on how the hospital was handling the pandemic.
+We had a great multi-tiered plan to release the app to our team members, providers, and the senior management team; however, those plans quickly went out the window and we had to move at a rapid pace to roll out the app to everyone right away to get the constantly changing information out.
+This was at a time when everyone was needing accurate information on how the hospital was handling the pandemic.
 There were a few hiccups along the way, but a large portion of our team members quickly embraced the app.

 I was looking to get back to the community I grew up in and wanted to give back somehow; the stars aligned and there was an opening at Margaret Mary.
 Since joining the healthcare industry, I have felt more fulfilled in my career.
 While I may not be the one offering the healthcare that my fellow team members are, I am still giving back to the community in the form of information and education through our videos.
 Video has been something new for our hospital and has proven to be an intricate part of getting the information to the public and our team members.

 Why do you feel that internal communications is so vital in healthcare?

 Since the healthcare industry is constantly held to some of the highest standards of any industry, I feel that communication is of the utmost importance.
 Keeping everyone up-to-date and on the same page, especially during a pandemic when things are changing day-to-day is critical.